 The Introduction of Granite

-In the 1940s, the demand for metal increased due to the second world war, but it’s availability limited.
+In the 1940s, the demand for metal increased due to the second world war, but its availability limited.
 The introduction of granite for surface plates is credited to an American monument and metal shop owner called Wallace Herman.
 Along with his colleague Donald V Porter, they started using granite instead of metal for surface plates.
 It was soon established that black granite made a great alternative to metal due to its strength and vibration damping.

 In Britain, Crown Windley also investigated granite as an alternative to metal and discovered it to be superior.
 Engineers working with iron had to spend a great amount of time to “stress relieve” an iron casting.
-As a natural substance granite has been weathering in the ground since time began so it is already stress free!
+As a natural substance granite has been weathering in the ground since time began so it is already stress-free!

 The benefits of granite as a hard-wearing surface plate that is non-magnetic and resistant to corrosion meant that iron was no longer the preferred material.

 As the engineering industry developed granite remained the preferred material for surface plates.
 In 2002, Crown Windley joined Eley Metrology.
-Eley had been manufacturing granite plates since 1976 and had started producing coordinate measuring machines with all granite guides.
+Eley had been manufacturing granite surface plates since 1976 and had started producing coordinate measuring machines with all granite guides.
 These are hand lapped to tolerances of 2 microns.
 Air bearings run superbly well on the high precision flatness and straightness that can be achieved with granite.

 Eley’s coordinate measuring machines, as well as the ground-breaking Long Bore Machine (LBM), have the main bed and the X & Y Axis produced in granite.
-These plates are produced to limits which would be impossible in any other material other than granite.
+These plates are produced to limits that would be impossible in any other material other than granite.